-- a) Three ultrasonic sensors: used for collision avoidance against obstacles or other drones in flight. - b) One camera: positioned downwards, necessary for the identification of the target (during the demo, AprilTag markers were used). - c) One ultra-wideband module (UWB): used to allow precision positioning of quadcopters and rovers.
-The UWB solution that was implemented allowed to simulate a GPS device, providing a positioning d) One communication module: necessary for data sharing between CPS and ground station.
+- a) Three ultrasonic sensors: used for collision avoidance against obstacles or other drones in flight. - b) One camera: positioned downwards, necessary for the identification of the target (during the demo, AprilTag markers were used).

+- c) One ultra-wideband module (UWB): used to allow precision positioning of quadcopters and rovers.
+The implemented UWB solution allows to simulate a GPS device, providing a positioning accuracy of about 15 cm.
+By treating the coordinates as based on a normal latitude-longitude reference system, the demonstration was performed in both outdoor and indoor environments, without modifying anything at the software level but simply replacing the standard GPS with the UWB module depending on the environment. - d) One communication module: necessary for data sharing between CPS and ground station.